 You can go to university in Berlin taking part in an exchange programme at Fachhochschule für Technik und Wirtschaft, for example.
 The university could even find your accommodation for you!

-Find information about a good German course here.
+Find out about German language course in Delhi here.

 You could even take part in the famous Erasmus programme.
 Taking German classes will also help you improve though total immersion in the German culture is the best way to make the most of your stay in Germany!